illinois-impact/ece408_project/README.md

     git clone https://github.com/webgpu/2017fa_ece408_project.git

-We suggest using rai to develop your project. **You will use rai to submit your project**.

-Download the rai binary for your platform
+Download the rai binary for your platform.
+You will probably use it for development, and definitely use it for submission.

 | Operating System | Architecture | Stable Version Link                                                             |
 | ---------------- | ------------ | ------------------------------------------------------------------------------- |